Skip to main content

 Risks

-There are risks with all surgery, and there are risks with all implants (prosthesis).
-However, there is no evidence that breast implants increase your risk of breast cancer.
+There is no evidence that breast implants increase your risk of breast cancer.
 There is a rare form of cancer called Breast Implant Associated Lymphoma, which is linked to a very small number of breast implants.
 Breast Implant Associated Lymphoma is not breast cancer, it is a rare cancer of the immune system.
-These links have been found in about 1 in 24,000 cases.
-The data tells us that complications linked to breast implant surgeries are rare and not usually serious.
-The vast majority of breast implant surgeries are safe.
-If you are thinking about having breast implants, you can talk to your GP.
+Complications linked to breast implant surgeries are rare and not usually serious.
+Many breast implant surgeries are safe.
+If you are thinking about having breast implants, talk to your GP.
 The NHS also has more advice about breast implants.

 We updated this information in April 2024.
 We will look at it again in April 2027.